docker-flow/docker-flow-proxy/docs/usage.md

 During runtime, additional certificates can be added through [Put Certificate](#put-certificate) request.

+Please consult [Configuring SSL Certificates](/certs) for a few examples of working with certificates.

 ## Put Certificate

 > Puts SSL certificate to proxy configuration